HomeSite Map

 Songwriting History

-Another fellow meditation student on this trip was nineteen-year-old Prudence Farrow, younger sister of actress Mia Farrow.
-Prudence, Mia, and their brother John had arrived at the Maharishi's retreat several weeks before The Beatles.
-She began studying Transcendental Meditation at the University of California in Los Angeles in 1966 because, as she writes in "Dear Prudence: The Story Behind The Song," "I needed to find peace, true peace inside myself...I'd been meditating since 1966 and had tried to get on the course in 1967, so it was like a dream come true for me.
+Another meditation student on this India trip was a nineteen-year-old Prudence Farrow, a younger sister of actress Mia Farrow.
+Prudence, Mia, and brother John arrived at the Maharishi's retreat many weeks before The Beatles arrived.
+She started her studying of Transcendental Meditation in LA's University of California in 1966 because, as she related in "Dear Prudence: The Story Behind The Song," "I needed to find peace, true peace inside myself...I had been meditating since 1966 and had been trying to get on the course in 1967, so it was like a dream come true for me.
 Being on that course was more important to me than anything in the world.
-I was very focused on getting in as much meditation as possible, so that I could gain enough experience to teach it myself.
+I was quite focused on getting in as much meditation as possible so as to have enough experience to teach it myself.
 I knew that I must have stuck out because I would always rush straight back to my room after lectures and meals so that I could meditate.
-It was all so fascinating to me.
+This was all so fascinating to me.
 John, George and Paul would all want to sit around jamming and having a good time and I'd be flying into my room...The song that John wrote was just saying, 'Come out and play with us.
-Come out and have fun.'”
+Come on out and have fun.'”

-The "'White Album' 50th Anniversary" book explains: "Unlike The Beatles, Prudence (Farrow) completed the course to become a qualified teacher of Transcendental Meditation.
+The "'White Album' 50th Anniversary" book explains: "Unlike The Beatles, Prudence completed their course to become a qualified teacher of Transcendental Meditation.
 In addition to teaching and academic studies - she holds BA, MA and PhD degrees - she has been involved in the production of various theatrical and film projects.
 In the prologue to her memoir, she advises that: 'My generation is passing the mantle.
 Practice meditation.
 Create a better, peaceful world starting with yourself.'”

 The former Trident Studios, London, where The Beatles recorded "Dear Prudence."
 (Beatles tour guide and author Richard Porter pictured here.)